AmberBlack76/AmberBlack76/README.md

 - 💞️ I’m looking to collaborate on projects related to UI/UX once I get my feet wet in this platform.
 - 📫 How to reach me ...amberblackcreations@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love nature, so much that once spent 3 months in Northern Ontario treeplanting and lived in a tent.
+- ⚡ Fun fact: I love nature, so much that I once spent 3 months in Northern Ontario treeplanting and lived in a tent.
 It snowed the first couple of weeks and I still have the blackfly bite scars to prove it.

 <!---
 AmberBlack76/AmberBlack76 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.